wozzzie/react-application/README.md

 -   `@babel/core`: A package that provides Babel core functionality.
 -   `@babel/preset-env`: A Babel preset that transforms ES6+ code to ES5.
+-   `@cypress/code-coverage`: A plugin for generating code coverage reports for Cypress tests.
+-   `@istanbuljs/nyc-config-typescript`: A configuration file for Istanbul, a code coverage tool, for use with TypeScript projects.
 -   `@testing-library/jest-dom`: A package that provides custom Jest matchers for asserting on DOM nodes.
 -   `@testing-library/react`: A package that provides testing utilities for React components.
 -   `@testing-library/user-event`: A package that provides utilities for simulating user events.
+-   `@types/cypress__code-coverage`: TypeScript definitions for the `@cypress/code-coverage` package.
+-   `@types/express`: TypeScript definitions for the `express` package.
 -   `@types/jest`: Type definitions for Jest.
+-   `@types/node`: TypeScript definitions for the `node` package.
 -   `@types/react`: Type definitions for React.
 -   `@types/react-dom`: Type definitions for React DOM.
 -   `@types/redux-mock-store`: Type definitions for Redux mock store.
+-   `@types/serialize-javascript`: TypeScript definitions for the `serialize-javascript` package.
 -   `@typescript-eslint/eslint-plugin`: An ESLint plugin for TypeScript.
 -   `@typescript-eslint/parser`: An ESLint parser for TypeScript.
 -   `@vitejs/plugin-react`: A plugin for Vite that enables React support.
 -   `@vitest/coverage-c8`: A package that generates coverage reports using the C8 format.
 -   `babel-jest`: A package that allows Jest to use Babel to transform code.
+-   `cypress`: End-to-end testing framework.
+-   `cypress-vite`: Cypress plugin for Vite.
 -   `eslint`: A package that provides a pluggable linting utility for JavaScript and TypeScript.
 -   `eslint-config-prettier`: An ESLint configuration that disables rules that conflict with Prettier formatting.
 -   `eslint-import-resolver-typescript`: An ESLint import resolver for TypeScript.